wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Tutorials/exoscale/expedited-baseline-joomla.md

 >     /home/wintersys-projects/adt-build-machine-scripts/templatedconfigurations/templates/exoscale/exoscale2.tmpl

-For a more detailed explanation of how to modify exoscale2.tmpl please read [here](./expedited-virgin-joomla.md).
-Following a similar process I can update the following values in exoscale2.tmpl

-I can copy the credentials that I need from the values that I set them to previously in template1.
-So, looking in template1,
+In this case because you have already configured template 1 you can crib most of the credentials from

 >     /home/wintersys-projects/adt-build-machine-scripts/templatedconfigurations/templates/exoscale/exoscale1.tmpl

+and use them in exoscale2.tmpl

-I can extract the values for the following variables:
+I can extract the values for the following variables from exoscale1.tmpl on my build machine and copy and paste them into the correct place in exoscale2.tmpl:

 >     export S3_ACCESS_KEY="EXO0a940f1387e31e370e91dc44" #MANDATORY
 >     export S3_SECRET_KEY="a3GFn-40ZqEpvEp3bibjOOXchM-IX2lw0JcokCFW7KM" #MANDATORY